 If your child misses 10% (the equivalent of three weeks) or more schooling across the school year, for whatever reason, they are defined as persistent absentees.
 Absence for whatever reason disadvantages a child by creating gaps in his or her learning.
 Research shows these gaps affect attainment when attendance falls below 95%.
-We therefore monitor all absence thoroughly and regularly, and all attendance data is shared with the local authority and the Department for Education.
-If, at any point, your child has had absence and their attendance level falls below 95% we will contact you and, depending on the reasons for the absence, decide how to proceed.
+We therefore monitor all absence thoroughly and regularly and all attendance data is shared with the local authority and the Department for Education.
+If, at any point, your child has had absence and their attendance level falls below 95% we will contact you and, depending on the reasons for the absence, will decide what course of action to take.